Winter has arrived:

 - Any leaf debris will continue to try and rot down over the colder months.

-- If ice remains over the pond for too long a pond can run out of oxygen to complete the rotting task.
-This can lead to some unpleasant gases in the water.
+- If ice remains over the pond for a long time a pond can run out of oxygen to complete the rotting task.
+This releases unpleasant gases into the water.

 - The Winter Nursery from inside the packing shed